Juan E. Negrón

-Master Sergeant Juan E. Negrón Martínez (September 26, 1929 – March 29, 1996) was a member of the United States Army who served in the 65th Infantry Regiment during the Korean War.
+Juan E. Negrón Martínez (September 26, 1929 – March 29, 1996) was a United States Army soldier who served in the 65th Infantry Regiment during the Korean War.
 He was awarded a Distinguished Service Cross for his actions during combat in the Chinese Spring Offensive at Kalma-Eri, North Korea, on April 28, 1951, which was posthumously upgraded to the Medal of Honor in 2014.

 Early life and military career

 Juan Enrique Negrón Martínez was born on 26 September 1929, in Corozal, Puerto Rico.

 In March 1948, he entered the U.S. Army in San Juan and was assigned to the 65th Infantry Regiment.

 Upon the outbreak of the Korean War, the men of the 65th, now attached to the Army's 3rd Infantry Division, deployed to the Republic of Korea.
 They were among the first infantrymen to meet the enemy on the battlefield.
 After November 1950, they fought daily against units of the Chinese People's Volunteer Army (PVA) after the Chinese entered the war on the North Korean side.
 One of the hardships suffered by the Puerto Ricans was the lack of warm clothing during the cold and harsh winters.
 Among the battles and operations in which the 65th participated was Operation Killer in January 1951, becoming the first regiment to cross the Han River in South Korea during the operation.
 In April 1951, the regiment participated in the Uijeonbu Corridor drives.

 On April 28, 1951, Negrón's unit came under heavy enemy attack.
 He was able to halt the enemy attack, despite the wounds which he received, by accurately throwing hand grenades at short range.
 For his actions, he was awarded the Distinguished Service Cross, the Army's second-highest military decoration for heroism.

 After the war, Negrón continued to serve in the military.
 Among the positions which he held were that of senior non-commissioned officer for the Directorate of Doctrine and inspector general in Thailand.
 Master Sergeant Negrón retired from the U.S. Army in 1971 after 23 years of service.